LivePersonInc/developer-center/pages/documents/BotsAndAutomation/Maven/AskMaven/AskMavenAPI.md

 ### Methods

-Every API call to the Ask Maven service requires the following Auth Headers to be accepted
+Every API call to the AskMaven service requires the following Auth Headers to be accepted

 `Content-Type : application/json`